10 Things You Can Do to Positively Impact Your Gut Health

 The human gut is very complex and has a significant impact on whole-body health.
 Taking action to create and maintain a healthy gut is essential.
 A healthy gut contributes to a strong immune system, heart health, brain health, improved mood, restorative sleep, and effective digestion.
 It may also help prevent some cancers and autoimmune diseases.

-If you or someone you know is experiencing any of the common indicators of an unhealthy gut and would like to consult with a Gastroenterologist, visit the GI Alliance website at www.gialliance.com/locations to find and schedule an appointment with a Board Certified Gastroenterologist near you.
+If you or someone you know is experiencing any of the common indicators of an unhealthy gut and would like to consult with a Gastroenterologist, visit the DHAT website at DHAT Locations to find and schedule an appointment with a Board Certified Gastroenterologist near you.